 In Texas, the Final Unconditional Lien Waiver is used at the end of a project, after payment has already been received.
 In this article, we explain each section of the form, what it means, and how to fill it out.

 Texas may have the most frustrating notice requirements in the country, but Texas waivers are actually pretty simple.
-Texas is one of the 12 states where the language of waivers is controlled by statute.
+According to Texas lien waiver rules, the language of waivers is controlled by statute.
 That means that a Texas waiver is less likely to contain any deadly clauses that can mess with your lien rights.

 But it’s a good idea to give any waivers you distribute or sign a careful look through before the lien waiver is submitted.
 With that, let’s take a look at the Texas Unconditional Waiver for a Final Payment.

 Guide to the Texas Final Unconditional Lien Waiver

 Before getting into the nuts and bolts, it’s important to be sure that you’re using the right waiver.
 A Final Unconditional Waiver is appropriate when all work has been completed and all payments have been waived.

 Thus, the Final Unconditional Waiver should really be the final closeout of the job.
 If not all payments have been received or not all work has been done, a Final Conditional Waiver, Progress Conditional Waiver, or Progress Unconditional Waiver might be more appropriate.
 [See the free resource available for help with this.]

 Free form download

 Download the Unconditional Waiver and Release on Final Payment form, prepared by construction attorneys to meet the statutory requirements.